viperleed/viperleed/doc/content/hardware/erleed_modifications.rst

 .. warning::
     The modifications described below **will** void any warranty unless you explicitly get a permission by the supplier.
-    The ViPErLEED developers take no responsibility for any malfunction of that may occur as a result of modifications to the LEED electronics.
+    The ViPErLEED developers take no responsibility for any malfunctions that may occur as a result of modifications to the LEED electronics.

-**TODO Michele, Michael, Alex: Details on which versions numbers are supported; why we perform the modifications, warnings etc.**
+**TODO Michele, Michael, Alex: Details on which versions numbers are supported; warnings etc.**
+**TODO: maybe add a schematic circuit diagram of the circuit built in this guide.**

 Required Components
 ===================